The National Top 100 Trial Lawyers

 UF, School of Law, J.D., 1978

-With more than 34 years of experience and nearly a hundred and sixty jury trials, Fred Catfish Abbott is recognized as one of the leading trial attorneys in Northeast Florida.
+With more than 35 years of experience and nearly a hundred and seventy jury trials, Fred Catfish Abbott is recognized as one of the leading personal injury and trial attorneys in Northeast Florida.
 He has vast experience handling a variety of significant injury and wrongful death cases and has successfully collected numerous multi-million dollar verdicts against major corporations including General Motors, RaceTrac Petroleum, NAS Jacksonville, Southland Waste Systems, and others.
 He is also quickly earning the reputation as one of North Florida’s premiere Bad Faith trial lawyers, successfully prosecuting several significant bad faith law suits against major insurers.

 Catfish is a Board Certified civil trial attorney, named top 100 trial lawyer by The National Trial Lawyers.
 Catfish has received an “AV” rating from Martindale-Hubbell.
 He has also been recognized as one of Florida’s “Super Lawyers” for the last several years, and has received a perfect Avvo 10.0 rating. .

 Catfish Abbott has served as the President of the Jacksonville Justice Association, and has dedicated himself to building an organization that will help plaintiffs’ trial lawyers secure justice for their clients by providing them with the tools and resources needed to improve and enhance their trial skills.
 In addition to serving as JJA President, he is also an active member of the Florida Justice Association, Florida Bar, American Association for Justice and a founding sponsor of the Civil Justice Foundation.
 Catfish believes in giving back to his community, and contributes his time and financial support to several Jacksonville non-profit organizations including Special Olympics Duval County, MADD, Jacksonville Area Legal Aid (JALA), and St. Johns Riverkeeper.